nnovitsky/ece458/DEPLOYMENT.md

 - Npm

-## Set up your Ubuntu Environment
+## Set Up Your Ubuntu Environment

 ```
 sudo apt-get update
 sudo apt-get install python-pip python-dev libpq-dev postgresql postgresql-contrib nginx
 ```

-## Move the Code to your Ubuntu Machine
+## Move the Project Code to Your Ubuntu Machine
 Create a folder on your machine to hold the project code through the command line.
 ```
 mkdir hpt_project_folder